alphagov/re-team-manual/source/documentation/prometheus-for-gds-paas/architecture/decisions/0006-deploying-prometheus-to-private-networks-in-aws.md

 As the previous section explained, our main problem is that we want a prometheus (provided by us) to be able to scrape apps and other endpoints (owned by the client team, and living on a private network).
-We want to do this in a way which doesn't require clients to unnecessarily expose metrics endpoints to the public internet.
+We want to do this in a way which does not require clients to unnecessarily expose metrics endpoints to the public internet.

 Some other things we would like to be able to do are: